-Knowing the signs of labour will help you feel more relaxed and better equipped to cope when the real thing finally kicks in
+Knowing the signs to look for will help you feel more relaxed and better equipped to cope when the real thing finally kicks in.

 If you experience discomfort with these practice contractions, try out the relaxation techniques you've learnt in your antenatal class, used to deal with labour.
 Often women will find that simply changing position can help with any discomfort caused by these contractions.
 A nice warm bath or shower can also help relieve any ache and promote relaxation.

 Generally, true labour contractions will become regular, closer in frequencyand stronger in intensity.
 A Braxton Hicks contraction might get closer together but not consistently, or they may feel stronger but go away when you move around.
 When you experience regular contractions (at least one in 10minutes) that are increasing in duration and frequency you should arrange to be taken to the hospital or clinic where the baby is to be delivered.